Seasons – August 2023

 From the Plateau Land & Wildlife Management Team

 As our summer season comes to a close and we look forward to cooler weather (and hopefully some rain!) this fall, now is the time to ensure your property is on track to complete all necessary qualifying Wildlife Management activities, and that they are well documented.

-In this issue of Seasons, we will highlight tips for Wildlife Management during drought cycles, management activities to complete before the end of 2022, wildlife management activity suggestions for predator control, webinars for landowners, upcoming events, news and articles for Texas landowners, and more.
+In this issue of Seasons, we will highlight management activities to complete before the end of 2023, a look at Texas serpents, activity suggestions for predator control, upcoming events, news and articles for Texas landowners, and more.

 As always, we hope you enjoy all that this season and Seasons has to offer!
 Stay safe, and stay cool out there friends!